jones58/rent-strike.org/src/content/docs/all/How to/legal.md

 ---
+title: "Legal Talk: How to Get Away with Rent Strikes"
+sidebar:
+  order: 6
-title: Legal
+  label: Legal
 ---

-### Legal Talk: How to Get Away with Rent Strikes

 The NUS instructed Bindmans LLP to develop the guidance below in May 2016.
 Making yourself aware of the general guidance above is a good starting point for students thinking of going on rent strike, but we still urge students and organisers to seek specific legal advice as they see fit.